Emekaborisama/Sex4Grades/Dashboard/readme.md

-Here is the link to the PowerBi Dashbaord
+Here is the link to the PowerBi Dashboard

-This dashboard can only be opened with POWERBI Application
+This dashboard can only be viewed with Microsoft Power Bi Application

 Thank you [Deborah Alenkhe](https://github.com/DEBBY-CODE) for the assistance